Jayasimman-P-K/Jayasimman-P-K/README.md

 ## I'm a Student @ VIT Vellore, Web Developer and BlockChain Developer!!

-- 👯 I’m a Self-thought Software Engineer interested in web 3.0 technologies and metaverse
+- 👯 I’m a Self-thought Software Engineer interested in web development, designing, web 3.0 and metaverse
 - 🌱 I’m currently learning w3.js and Solidity for backend development, Unity and Blender for creating my own space in VR
-- 🥅 2022 Goals: To become a full stack developer in web 3.0 and to create my own space in the virtual world
+- 🥅 2022 Goals: To become a full stack developer in web 3.0 and master game engine
 - ⚡ Future Ideas: To become a Prime Minister of India

 ### Connect with me: